 - Completely within—The features will be matched if the features in the target layer are completely within features of the join layer.

-- Distance determines how close features in the join layer must be to features in the target layer in order to be joined to each other.
+- Distance determines how close features in the join layer must be to features in the target layer to be joined to each other.
 Distance is available when Within a distance is chosen for Spatial relationship.

-- Units are the distance units that determine how close features in the join layer must be to features in the target layer in order to be joined to each other.
+- Units are the distance units that determine how close features in the join layer must be to features in the target layer to be joined to each other.
 Units is available when Within a distance is chosen for Spatial relationship.

 - Use attribute relationship determines whether an attribute join is created.
 If Use attribute relationship is turned off, Use spatial relationship must be enabled.
 Use attribute relationship is the only option when one or more of the inputs is a table layer.